LukDrey/eDNA_teaching_2023/README.md

 }
 ```

 Now we can use functionality from a package called ggplot2.
-It lets you control a lot of the things in the plot.
-We create a two plots: One for the soil and one for the bark microbiome.
-We have two subplots within them, one for the beech trees and one for the pine trees.
+This will let us manipulate a lot of the elements in the plot to suit our visualization needs.
+We create two plots: One for the soil and one for the bark microbiome.
+We will then have two subplots within them, one for the beech trees and one for the pine trees.

 ```{r, eval = F}
 sch_ord_soil_plots <- phyloseq::subset_samples(phy_sch_ord_top25_named_plot, substrate == "soil") %>%